Steak Salad Recipe

 Please do not cook the steak beyond medium rare, or you will end up with a tough and uninspiring piece of meat that will not be worth the price you just paid for it.

-This salad will amply serve four.
+This steak salad recipe will amply serve four.

 2 tablespoons olive oil